pnp/pnpjs/docs/transition-guide.md

 For a full, detailed list of what's been added, updated, and removed please see our [CHANGELOG](https://github.com/pnp/pnpjs/blob/main/CHANGELOG.md)

+For a full sample project, utilizing SPFx 1.14 and V3 that showcases some of the more dramatic changes to the library check out this [sample](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-pnp-js-sample).

 ## Benefits and Advancements in V3

 For version 2 the core themes were selective imports, a model based on factory functions & interfaces, and improving the docs.
 This foundation gave us the opportunity to re-write the entire request pipeline internals with minimal external library changes - showing a bit of long-term planning 🙂.
 With version 3 your required updates are likely to only affect the initial configuration of the library, a huge accomplishment when updating the entire internals.